 Following are links to U.S. Government Intelligence Agencies.
 These United States Government Intelligence Agency websites are resources for obtaining information about U.S. government and military intelligence, business intelligence, and jobs related to the intelligence field.

-- Central Intelligence Agency – The Central Intelligence Agency was created in 1947 with the signing of the National Security Act by President Harry Truman.
+Central Intelligence Agency (CIA) – The Central Intelligence Agency, headquartered in Langley, Virginia, was created in 1947 with the signing of the National Security Act by President Harry Truman.
 The National Security Act charged the Director of Central Intelligence (DCI) with coordinating the nation’s intelligence activities and correlating, evaluating and disseminating intelligence which affects national security.
 Learn more by reading these CIA Books.